Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 1060 3GB should be 10% quicker than the Radeon R7 370 2G in general, because of its greater bandwidth. (explain)
+Memory BandwidthAs far as performance goes, the GeForce GTX 1060 3GB should in theory be a small bit better than the Radeon R7 370 2G in general. (explain)

-Texel RateThe GeForce GTX 1060 3GB is quite a bit (approximately 74%) faster with regards to anisotropic filtering than the Radeon R7 370 2G. (explain)
+Texel RateThe GeForce GTX 1060 3GB will be a lot (approximately 74%) faster with regards to anisotropic filtering than the Radeon R7 370 2G. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison